Siddharth Varadarajan

-Siddharth Varadarajan (born 1965) is a journalist and editor in India.
-He was a former editor of the English language national daily The Hindu, and is one of the founding editors of the Indian digital news portal The Wire, along with Sidharth Bhatia, and M. K. Venu.
+Siddharth Varadarajan (born 1965) is an American journalist and editor in India.
+He was editor of the English language national daily The Hindu from 2011 to 2013.
+He is one of the founding editors of the Indian digital news portal The Wire, along with Sidharth Bhatia, and M. K. Venu.

 Early life, education and activism

 Siddharth Varadarajan was born to an IAS officer, Muthusamy Varadarajan, and Usha, a businesswoman.
 He did his initial schooling at La Martiniere in Lucknow and Mayo College, Ajmer.

-After 1978, Varadarajan studied at the Brockley County state school in London, his father having been appointed to a position at the Indian High Commission in London.
-He received an undergraduate degree in economics at the London School of Economics Left-wing politics in the UK came to influence his journalistic career.
-He received a Masters and PhD from Columbia University.
-While a student at Columbia University, he met his wife, Nandini Sundar.
+After 1978, Siddharth Varadarajan studied at the Brockley County state school in London, his father having been appointed to a position at the Indian High Commission in London.
+He received an undergraduate degree in economics at the London School of Economics where he was exposed to the Left-wing politics in the UK, which came to influence his journalistic career.
+He then studied at Columbia University.
+While a student at Columbia, he met his future wife, Nandini Sundar.